helderpinto/finops-toolkit/docs/_optimize/optimization-engine/customize.md

 ## 🚥 Adjust thresholds

 For Advisor cost recommendations, the AOE's default configuration produces percentile 99th VM metrics aggregations, but you can adjust those to be less conservative.
 There are also adjustable metrics thresholds that are used to compute the fit score.
 The default thresholds values are 30% for CPU (5% for shutdown recommendations), 50% for memory (100% for shutdown) and 750 Mbps for network bandwidth (10 Mbps for shutdown).
 All the adjustable configurations are available as Azure Automation variables.
 The list below is a highlight of the most relevant configuration variables.
 To access them, go to the Automation Account _Shared Resources - Variables_ menu option.
+For a complete list of AOE variables, check [the reference](./reference.md).

 Variable | Description
 --- | --- |